mkby/cloudbreak/integration-test/README.md

     `cb.enabledplatforms: AZURE,AWS,GCP,OPENSTACK,MOCK`
 2. Restart cloudbreak

-## Configuration parameters:
+## Configuration codeGrantFlowInitParams:
-Most of the configutation parameters with their default values (if any) can be found in the src/main/resources/application.yml file.
+Most of the configutation codeGrantFlowInitParams with their default values (if any) can be found in the src/main/resources/application.yml file.
-You can define your own application.yml file where you can overwrite the default parameters in the working directory where the integration test is running from, or you can define the SPRING_CONFIG_LOCATION environment variable or *spring.config.additional-location* program argument with the location of your application.yml.
+You can define your own application.yml file where you can overwrite the default codeGrantFlowInitParams in the working directory where the integration test is running from, or you can define the SPRING_CONFIG_LOCATION environment variable or *spring.config.additional-location* program argument with the location of your application.yml.

-### Quickstart setup of Integration tests with required parameters
+### Quickstart setup of Integration tests with required codeGrantFlowInitParams

 * url of uaa server
 * uaa user